TobasFlightControl/tobas_wiki/docs/setup_assistant.md

 $ catkin init
 ```

-You can replace `catkin_ws` with any other name.
+Feel free to replace `catkin_ws` with any name of your choice.

-## Launch the Setup Assistant and Load the URDF
+## Launching the Setup Assistant and Loading the URDF

 ---

-Launch the Tobas Setup Assistant from the terminal:
+Start the Tobas Setup Assistant using following command in the terminal:

 ```bash
 $ roslaunch tobas_setup_assistant setup_assistant.launch